Countdown to Christmas with our foolproof plan and make the lead up to the main event run smoothly

 When it comes to Christmas do you normally have all good intentions of planning ahead so the lead up runs smoothly only to find yourself rushing around the week before?
 Fear not!
-Our six-week plan will make the run up to Christmas hassle-free so you can enjoy the festivities.
+Our four-week Christmas countdown plan will make the run up to Christmas hassle-free so you can enjoy the festivities.

-Write a list of people you need to buy Christmas presents for and work out your budget.
-Ask family and friends if there’s anything specific they would like and get the children to write their letters to Father Christmas.
-Don’t forget to postthem to Santa/Father Christmas, Santa’s Grotto, Reindeerland, XM4 5HQ.
+By now you would have already written a list of people you need to buy Christmas presents for and worked out your budget.
+If you haven’t, make sure you ask family and friends if there’s anything specific they would like and get the children to write their letters to Father Christmas.
+Don’t forget to post them to Father Christmas, Santa’s Grotto, Reindeerland, XM4 5HQ.

 If you’re having an artificial tree, order it now while it’s in stock and so you have time for it to be delivered.
 Check your existing decorations and see if you need anymore and check the tree lights are working!